Last Updated on August 24, 2024

 With Barcelona Card you get:

-• unlimited free public transport within Zone 1 ( which basically covers the whole city ), that includes buses, Metro, Metro to the airport and Airport train.
+- unlimited free public transport within Zone 1 (which basically covers the area with most Barcelona attractions), that includes buses, Metro, Metro to the airport and Airport train.

 Is Barcelona Card worth it and should you get it?
 This will depend on how you plan on spending your time in Barcelona.
 If you plan on using public transportation a lot and visiting many museums and attractions, then Barcelona Card will definitely save you money.
 If you’re looking for a more relaxed pace and lots of walking around, you can probably skip it.
 I suggest looking at your itinerary and figuring out how much everything will cost individually.
 Then compare it with the discounts the card offers to those particular attractions, add the cost of the card and you will have your answer.